 ARTICLE XII.
 COMPENSATION: Members of the Board shall be compensated for actual travel and subsistence expenses they incur on Board business.
+Alternate members are only eligible to be reimbursed for actual travel and subsistence expenses in the event that the member is unable to attend an official meeting.
 Compensation for expenses shall be in accordance with Commonwealth policy.

 ARTICLE XIII.
 AMENDMENTS: These bylaws may be amended, repealed, or suspended at any meeting of the Board by a two-thirds vote of the members present at the meeting, provided the members were provided with written notice of such amendment, repeal, or suspension at least one week prior to the meeting.